 Sanglāp is a Sanskrit word.
 It means conversations between inquiring minds or readers of thoughts.
 The rise of classical Indian philosophy owes its richness of aesthetic sensibility and rational faculty to the tradition of sanglāp.
-It is present in ancient Greece, Persia or Rome too.
-A Sanglāp attempts to inquire both the logic and ‘aesthesis’ of the subject of discussion.
-Thus, it allows thought to perform its inherent plurality of being, while keeping the sophistry and pleasure of conversation alive.
+Such a tradition can also be located in ancient Greece, Persia or Rome.
+A Sanglāp attempts to inquire both the logic and "aesthesis" of the subject of discussion.
+It allows thought to perform its inherent plurality of being, while keeping the sophistry and pleasure of conversation alive.
 As Journal of Literary and Cultural Inquiry, it is conceived of and intended to further that end: the multiplicity of thoughts, the carefully constructed arguments, and the conversation between minds.
 We look forward to bring the research scholars, the readers, from different fields of the humanities and the social sciences, to place their thoughts and arguments and entertain a critical conversation.
-To do away with confusion and inconvenience, we are not using any special character in spelling the word Sanglāp.
+To do away with confusion and inconvenience, we will not use any special character in spelling the word Sanglāp.
 It will be known as Sanglap: Journal of Literary and Cultural Inquiry.

 Sanglap is open-access and published twice a year (January and July).
 Each issue carries a specific theme, which, depending upon the response, may be extended for a further issue.
 We look forward to articles that cater to the themes in an interdisciplinary manner.

-Please send your original, unpublished articles as MS Word document, written strictly within 7000 words (excluding notes and references), and prepared with the latest MLA guidelines to the email address: firstname.lastname@example.org
+Please send your original, unpublished articles as MS Word document, written strictly within 7000 words (including notes), and prepared with the latest MLA guidelines to the email address: firstname.lastname@example.org

 For submission and formatting, please consult the guidelines.